 We work closely with both areas of Cyrenians, donating produce and helping to raise money for their events.
 In 2011, we donated a John Deere tractor to the farm project to help with the farm work.
 This is helping the Farm to progress into efficient production and provides new opportunities for training and experiences with the residents.

 We are proud sponsors of the ‘Airdrie Youth Development Pathway’ through Airdrie United FC.
 The sponsorship is a great way to educate young footballers about healthy living.
 We’ve used our knowledge about food and healthy lifestyles to create a ‘healthy eating plan’ for the players.

 The Cheltenham Festival

 The Cheltenham Festival is a celebrated event in the National Hunt racing calendar, with the race prize money second only to the Grand National.
 Being held close to Saint Patrick’s Day, its timing echoes the Irish heritage of our famous Rooster potatoes.
 We are proud to sponsor the Novice Hurdle Series.

 The Clarke Brothers: From Airdrie to the Royal Ballet

 We like to work with individuals who show promise and dedication to sport and the arts, and the Clarke brothers do just that.
 The brothers; Ross, Reece, Ryan and Russell have made an awe-inspiring journey from local dancing classes to performing in front of thousands at the Royal Opera House in London.
-Ross teaches dance and guest performs through America, but will graduate in 2013 with a Masters Degree in Psychology.
+Ross teaches dance, guest performs through America, and graduated in 2013 with a Masters Degree in Psychology.
 Russell also teaches and performs dance in Arizona.
-Ryan and Reece are second and first year pupils respectively, at the Royal Ballet Upper School.
+Ryan and Reece attend the Royal Ballet Upper School.
 During the summer of 2012 Reece got voted the ‘Best Young Classical Dancer in Britain’ which is a wonderful achievement and we are proud to support them all on their journey to success.